ahmadjamalkta/inet-showcases/visualizer/networknode/doc/index.rst

 with the ``is`` display string tag.

-The above display string based visualization, being an OMNeT++ mechanism, do not require :ned:`NetworkNodeCanvasVisualizer` to be present.
+The above display string based visualization, being an OMNeT++ mechanism, does not require :ned:`NetworkNodeCanvasVisualizer` to be present.
 However, :ned:`NetworkNodeCanvasVisualizer` is required for several other visualizers (e.g. those that display annotations around the node icon) to work.
 In addition, :ned:`NetworkNodeCanvasVisualizer` lets you use an arbitrary image